terraform-ibm-modules/terraform-ibm-powervs-oracle/README.md

 > cat ~/.ssh/id_rsa   # Note down the private key, this must be given as a DA input.
   Note: If you are using pre-existing keys then make sure private and public ssh key pair are placed in bastion host at ~/.ssh/
 2. Similarly, add the public key of the bastion host to the PowerVS Workspace.
-For more information, please refer to [IBM Cloud Documentation](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-creating-ssh-key)
+For more information, please refer to [IBM PowerVS Documentation](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-creating-ssh-key)

 **Step H**: Download Oracle Binaries and upload to COS bucket
 1. Create COS instance